-2. Commissioners, Review Committee Members And Members Of The Appeal Board: The Commission firmly believes that conflict of interest or the appearance of a conflict of interest must be avoided in all situations in which accreditation recommendations or decisions are being made by Commissioners, Review Committee members, or members of the Appeal Board.
-No Commissioner, Review Committee member, or member of the Appeal Board should participate in any way in accrediting decisions in which he or she has a financial or personal interest or, because of an institutional or program association, has divided loyalties and/or has a conflict of interest on the outcome of the decision.
+26 2.
+Commissioners, Review Committee Members And Members Of The Appeal Board: The

+27 Commission firmly believes that conflict of interest or the appearance of a conflict of interest must be decisions in which he or she has a financial or personal interest or, because of an institutional or program association, has divided loyalties and/or has a conflict of interest on the outcome of the decision.

-During the term of service as a Review Committee member, these individuals should not serve as site visitors for an actual accreditation site visit to an accredited or developing program, unless deemed necessary.
-Two instances when a review committee member could serve on a site visit include: 1) an inability to find a site visitor from the comprehensive site visitor list, or 2) when the review committee believes a member should attend a visit for consistency in the review process.
+29 Commissioners, Review Committee members, or members of the Appeal Board.
+No Commissioner, instances when a review committee member could serve on a site visit include: 1) an inability to find a site visitor from the comprehensive site visitor list, or 2) when the review committee believes a member should attend a visit for consistency in the review process.
 This applies only to site visits that would be considered by the same review committee on which the site visitor is serving.
-Review committee members may not independently consult with a CODA-accredited program or a program applying for CODA accreditation.
-In addition, review committee members may not serve as a site visitor for mock accreditation purposes.
-These policies help avoid conflict of interest in the decision making process and minimize the need for recusals.
+Review committee members may not